 Good Candidates for Reconstructive Surgery

-To be a good candidate for reconstructive surgery, you generally have to be in good overall health.
+To be a good candidate for reconstructive plastic surgery, you generally have to be in good overall health.
 Those who do not smoke or consume excessive amounts of alcohol are better candidates due to the resilience and elasticity of their skin.

 Safety of Reconstructive Surgery